 - Metrics puts one’s skin in the wrong game.
 For example, a doctor who has to optimize for a five-year survival rate of a cancer patient might go for radiation therapy as opposed to laser surgery even though radiation therapy has worse 20-year survival rates.

 - Pilots have more skin in the game than surgeons.
-If a plane has 98% chance of surviving a flight then all pilots would have been dead for now, while medical science can operate with a much lower survival rate since skin in the game is primarily of patients and much lower of surgeons.
+If a plane has 98% chance of surviving a flight, then all pilots would have been dead for now, while medical science can operate with a much lower survival rate since skin in the game is primarily of the patients and much lower of surgeons.

-- An academic experiment where one is supposed to wager a bet and hypothetically believe in a certain scenario is devoid of a real risk and hence devoid of skin in the game.
+- An academic experiment where one is supposed to wager a bet and hypothetically believe in a certain scenario is devoid of real risk and hence devoid of skin in the game.